enthdegree/cicada/README.md

 ```

 ## Usage
 `cicada.py` is the top-level interface to cicada's individual tools.
-Each subcommand has `--help` for the full set of options and defaults (wrapped at 80 cols).

 - `cicada.py sign`: Continuously transcribe mic audio and transmit payloads as sound.
 	- Example (signature payloads with BLS keys and signer transcript logging):